 1.1 The University's strategy is to establish structures, procedures and guidelines sufficient to ensure that any ethical issues arising from its teaching and research activities and institutional practice are given due consideration.

 1.2 The University aims to develop a culture of institutional practice wherein consideration of ethical, social, legal, environmental and sustainability issues become embedded in its decision-making activities.
 In reaching difficult ethical judgement, the University will be guided by application of the ultimate test of reasonableness.
-Advice is available from the Office of the Chief Operating Officer, and members of the University community who are in doubt should seek further guidance.
+Advice is available from the Chief Operating Officer, and members of the University community who are in doubt should seek further guidance.

 1.3 The University seeks to raise awareness of ethical issues amongst its staff and students and to provide such procedures, guidelines and codes as are necessary to ensure that good practice is adopted across the breath of its activities.
 The development and review of these procedures, guidelines and codes of practice is an ongoing process.